thrzn41/WebexTeamsAPIClient/README.md

 #### README in other language
 * [日本語のREADMEはこちら](https://github.com/thrzn41/WebexTeamsAPIClient/blob/master/README.ja-JP.md) ([Japanese README is here](https://github.com/thrzn41/WebexTeamsAPIClient/blob/master/README.ja-JP.md))

+---
 By using `Webex Teams API Client`, you can invoke `Cisco Webex Teams REST API` easily.
-For example, it is an example that facilicates [Pagination feature](https://developer.webex.com/pagination.html) of Webex Teams REST API.
+For example, it is an example that facilitates [Pagination feature](https://developer.webex.com/pagination.html) of Webex Teams REST API.
 It demonstrates to get and iterate for each 50 spaces, then say "Hello" to the specific named space.

 ``` csharp